cstatus: error code with a message is all i need for errors in c

 }

-statusAnnotate keeps the existing domain code of a status and just prepends a context message. so main.ReadFile in this case would be an errno domain error. the caller could handle the errnoENOENT code (file not found) in a nice, user friendly manner.
+statusAnnotate keeps the existing domain code of a status and just prepends a context message. so test.ReadFile in this case would be an errno domain error. the caller could handle the errnoENOENT code (file not found) in a nice, user friendly manner.

-main.PartialWrite is an opaque error because it was constructed via statusNew() which doesn't take a code. the caller shouldn't act on this error, just propagate it up. in this case it's triggered when fwrite() reports partial write. this could happen stdout if piped into a file and the disk is full. but there could be many other reasons. this function doesn't want to care about the various conditions so it just returns an internal error.
+test.PartialWrite is an opaque error because it was constructed via statusNew() which doesn't take a code. the caller shouldn't act on this error, just propagate it up. in this case it's triggered when fwrite() reports partial write. this could happen stdout if piped into a file and the disk is full. but there could be many other reasons. this function doesn't want to care about the various conditions so it just returns an internal error.

 notice @/errmsg in action: because i use the identifier form for the various error conditions, it is much easier to reference and talk about them.